bkaplan-github/parameterized-content-block/README.md

         </tr>
     </table>

-The Body_Text parameter has a rollover description added to the text input.
-The Text_Color parameter has been changed from the default text input to a selection input with three options provided.
+### Text Input
+A rollover description can be added to a text input by adding "description" data.
+See "Body_Text" parameter in the above example.

+### Selection Input
+A selection input is specified by adding "type" data with a value of "selection".
+A rollover description can be added to a selection input by adding "description" data.
+The options for the selection list are specified using the "options" data.
+See "Text_Color" parameter in the above example.

 The options of a selection parameter can define a value that is different than the option text displayed in the list, for example: